iXenonN/YouTube-Music-Profile/README.md

 <h2>💖Like my work?</h2>

 Hello if you are reading here right now it means you want to support me.
-Thank you very much for this kind offer but since im slightly new to github best support for me right now would be to follow my github and give a star.
-Thank you :)
+Thank you very much for this kind offer, if you want to support financially, you can support me through my buy me a coffee link: buymeacoffee.com/ixenon.
+Apart from that, if you follow me on gtihub and star my project, you will be a great support, thank you :)